-"A field should be like a kirana store (provision store)," he says."
-One can get almost any edible item from the shop.
+"A field should be like a kirana store (provision store)," he says.
+"One can get almost any edible item from the shop.
 Similarly a farmer must start growing different crops along with fish, poultry, and cattle.

-Crops are like long term deposits and animals are for the short term, that mature in some months.
-There is a much needed safety and lesser risks for a farmer practicing more than one avocation.
-Even if one fails, the other will bail him out," he explains.
+"Crops are like long term deposits and animals are for the short term, that mature in some months.
+Even if one fails, the others will bail him out," he explains.